sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 We can now delve into the series of experiments we tested to assess the central question - **can economic narratives provide valuable insights for future macroeconomic movements?**

-Each experiment tests the predictive power of narratives from the curated datasets, for macroeconomic prediction of one (or more) of the financial targets intriduced before: FFR, S&P 500, and VIX.
+Each experiment tests the predictive power of narratives from the curated datasets, for macroeconomic prediction of one (or more) of the financial targets introduced before: FFR, S&P 500, and VIX.

 We won't be able to cover all the details of the experiments in this blog, but it is available in our paper.